j-a-n/homematic-addon-hue/README.md

 The `request` command can be use to send a raw api request.
 [Philips Hue API documentation](https://developers.meethue.com/philips-hue-api).

+You can add the parameter `sleep:ms` to delay light and group command for the given milliseconds.

 ### Examples
 Turn on light 1 and set saturation, hue and brightness:
 `/usr/local/addons/hue/hue.tcl 0234faae189721011 light 1 on:true hue:1000 sat:200 bri:100`